Transfer matrices for AdS3/CFT2: Particles and Representations

 and $\overline{C}=C^*$.
 This can be achieved by appropriately choosing the representation parameters $(\xi_1,\dots \xi_n)$ or equivalently by introducing a non-trivial coproduct~\cite{Borsato:2014hja}.
 For the two-particle representation we can set, making the dependence on~$(\xi_1,\xi_2)$ explicit,

 where~$\gen{q}$ is any of the supercharges in any of the $\psu(1|1)^{\oplus2}$ representations introduced above.
-For generic values of $p_1,p_2$, these are four-dimensional long irreducible representations $\psu(1|1)^{\oplus2}$. \footnote{These representations have nothing to do with the short representations of $\psu(1|1)^{\oplus4}$ introduced \textit{e.g.}~in~\eqref{eq:psu114module}, and should not be confused with them.} However, for special (complex) values of~$p_1,p_2$, the representation may become reducible (but indecomposable), and reveal the existence of a short \textit{bound state representation} of dimension two.
-The name ``bound state'' is justified not only by the complex momenta, but by the fact that there are poles in the S~matrix corresponding to such values of the momentum.
+For generic values of $p_1,p_2$, these are four-dimensional long irreducible representations $\psu(1|1)^{\oplus2}$. \footnote{These representations have nothing to do with the short representations of $\psu(1|1)^{\oplus4}$ introduced \textit{e.g.}~in~\eqref{eq:psu114module}, and should not be confused with them.} However, for special (complex) values of~$p_1,p_2$, the representation may become reducible (but indecomposable), and reveal the existence of a short \textit{bound-state representation} of dimension two.
+Much like in $AdS_5\times S^5$~\cite{Arutyunov:2008zt}, the bound-state representation can be constructed by modding out the indecomposable representation (which here is four-dimensional) by a (two-dimensional) subrepresentation.The name ``bound state'' is justified not only by the complex momenta, but by the fact that there are poles in the S~matrix corresponding to such values of the momentum.
 Additionally, the existence of these bound states can be also verified semiclassically.

 \paragraph{General structure of the bound-state representation.} Let us start by writing an explicit base of the two-particle representation, starting from the long four-dimensional representation.
 We have